Chiefs (novel): Plot summary

 John Howell discovers Tucker's true identity but decides to keep it a secret.
 The novel ends as Hugh Holmes, pleased for Billy's success in the election but crushed by the revelations about Foxy and the shame the murders will bring to the city he did so much to build, is suffering a potentially fatal heart attack.

 1983 TV movie

-Chiefs was made into a CBS miniseries in 1983 starring Charlton Heston as Hugh Holmes, Keith Carradine as Foxy, Wayne Rogers as Will Lee, Brad Davis as Sonny Butts, Stephen Collins as Billy Lee, Billy Dee Williams as Tyler (Tucker) Watts and a cameo by Stuart Woods as "Pope".
-It was nominated for 3 Emmys.
-It varies from the novel mostly in the Tucker Watts section in that there is not as much focus on Billy Lee being a potential running mate for JFK in the 1964 presidential election.
-Tucker's true identity is not discovered by the NY Times reporter, but after the election Tucker reveals his identity to Billy by remembering word for word the conversation they had on the day Billy's family left the farm and moved to town.
+Chiefs was made into a CBS miniseries in 1983 starring Charlton Heston as Hugh Holmes, Keith Carradine as Foxy, Wayne Rogers as Will Lee, Brad Davis as Sonny Butts, Stephen Collins as Billy Lee, and Billy Dee Williams as Tyler (Tucker) Watts.
+Stuart Woods made a cameo appearance as "Pope".
+It was nominated for three Emmys.

+The miniseries varies from the novel mostly in the Tucker Watts section, in that there is not as much focus on Billy Lee being a potential running mate for President Kennedy in the 1964 presidential election.
+Tucker's true identity is not discovered by the New York Times reporter, but after the election when he reveals his identity to Billy by remembering word-for-word the conversation they had on the day Billy's family left the farm and moved to town.

+Production filming took place in Chester, South Carolina.
+In 2014, a celebration of the filming of Chiefs was organized in Chester by Catherine Fleming Bruce in collaboration with local organizations.
+Among the presenters was author Stuart Woods.
+The Chester newspaper reprinted coverage of Woods' visit to the City on the occasion of his death in 2022.